-Administration of and Prescribing Opioids in Emergency Departments: A Retrospective Study
+Administration and Prescription of Opioids in Emergency Departments: A Retrospective Study

 Keywords:opioids, emergency departments, best practices, Kansas